What is Caricature? Caricature Definition, Meaning & Explanation

 If, for example, I made all the features on a face exaggerated, all I would get would be a large drawing.

-Which brings us to the last feature of a good caricature:
+Which brings us to the last — and most misunderstood — part of caricature:

 3. Balance.